Mykaelas/ReadMes-Made-Easy/Develop/README.md

 ## Description:

-yes
+It is a project for class

 ## Installation:

-yes
+Download From Github

 ## Usage:

-yes
+The outcome is it will work

 ## License:

-MIT
+BSD2

 ## Contributions:

-true, yes
+false, N

 ## Questions:

 Want to see more of my work?
-Reach out to me here at https://github.com/yes to see what I am working on next.
+Reach out to me here at https://github.com/ to see what I am working on next.

-You can reach me at my email, yes for any other questions you may have.
+You can reach me at my email,  for any other questions you may have.

 ## Tests: